marhop/pandoc-unicode-math/README.md

 ## But my keyboard has no "α" and "∃" keys!

-This filter will not make *writing* math expressions easier.
+The `pandoc-unicode-math` filter will not make *writing* math expressions easier.
 It only makes *reading* them easier.
 How to input Unicode symbols depends on your editor.
 In Vim, [digraphs] and the [characterize plugin] are very useful for working with Unicode.

+However, to help you get started with existing documents a second filter called `pandoc-unicode-math-from-latex` is provided that replaces "regular" Latex math commands like `\forall` or `\alpha` by equivalent Unicode symbols like ∀ or α.
+Yes, that means it's the inverse of the `pandoc-unicode-math` filter, except that `pandoc-unicode-math` replaces characters like Α (greek Alpha) by A (latin
+A) but `pandoc-unicode-math-from-latex` does not do the reverse since this would be ambiguous.
+This filter can be used like this:

+    $ pandoc latex-math.md --filter pandoc-unicode-math-from-latex -o unicode-math.md

 ## Limitations